 - Machu Picchu: $130 to $350, depending on your mode of transportation (by foot, by train, or by bus-train combo.

 - Six (6) nights stay in Cuzco: $75 average for double occupancy at a budget hotel/hostel (about $12.50/night) or $125 for a mid-range hotel ($21/night).

 - Travel Insurance: $112 for two weeks through World Nomads ($56 per person).

 Bottom Line: about $1171 to $1471 (plus airfare from your home state or country to Lima, Peru)

 Have you been to Machu Picchu, or are you planning a trip?
-Share your thoughts on Shoestring travel with the whole community by posting a comment!
+Love to hear your tips & experiences!